ADHD Burnout in Mothers: Signs, Causes and Recovery

 Phase three: application

 This is the phase where you begin, slowly and imperfectly, to apply what you have learned.
 It is not a return to "normal."
-For many neurodivergent mothers, "normal" was the environment that caused the burnout in the first place.
+For many neurodivergent caregivers, "normal" was the environment that caused the burnout in the first place.

 Recovery here is not a before-and-after.
 It is a slow, deliberate rebuilding.

-Managing Executive Dysfunction in New Motherhood
+Managing Executive Dysfunction in Motherhood

 Recovery does not happen in a vacuum.
 Whilst you are moving through the phases, you still have a baby, a household, and the ordinary demands of life.
 Executive function support for ADHD mums needs to be external, visible, and forgiving.